-- Header (1)
+- Header

-- Details (2)
+- Details

-- Contacts (3)
+- Contacts

-- Additional assignees (4)
+- Additional assignees

-- Related cases (5)
+- Related cases

-- Calendar (6)
+- Calendar

-- Related resources (7)
+- Related resources

-- History (8)
+- History

-- Attachments (9)
+- Attachments

-- The availability of the sections, their order, their headlines and whether they are collapsed or expanded by default depend on the individual configuration of your CM system.
+The availability of the sections, their order, their headlines and whether they are collapsed or expanded by default depend on the individual configuration of your CM system.
+The number in brackets next to the section headline indicates how many data entries this section contains.

-C.1.1.1 Example
+C.1.1.1 Header